 General Policy Statement

-Students must abide by policies in the CSU Student Handbook, The CSU SON Student Handbook, and the Basic Undergraduate Student Responsibilities.
+Students must abide by policies in the CSU Student Handbook, The CSU SON Student Handbook, and the CSU Code of Conduct.
 The Student Handbook is part of the Academic Catalog and Student Handbook.

 Academic Honesty and Integrity